Azhar-max/manox/FINAL_DEPLOYMENT_STEPS.md

 # Final Deployment Steps for MANOX

 ## Overview
-This document provides a step-by-step guide to deploy your MANOX e-commerce platform to Vercel (frontend) and Render (backend) using your GitHub account.
+This document provides a step-by-step guide to deploy your MANOX e-commerce platform to Netlify (frontend) and Render (backend) using your GitHub account.

 ## Prerequisites
 - [x] GitHub account (already logged in)
 - [ ] MongoDB Atlas account
-- [ ] Vercel account (already logged in)
+- [ ] Netlify account (already logged in)
 - [ ] Render account (already logged in)

 ## Step 1: Set Up MongoDB Atlas